 (119 days)

 The IDM100 is for use by clinicians and patients to collect, store, and transmit general patient health information and patient vital signs data between the patient and a health care professional.
-The IDM100 is intended for use on neonate (up to 28 days), pediatric (29 days to 12 years, except as noted below), adolescent (between 13 years) and adult (18 years and older) populations, in the clinical setting, or a remote location such as home, or clinic, with the clinician interacting with the patient and/or caregiver via secured video conferencing.
+The IDM100 is intended for use on neonate (up to 28 days), pediatric (29 days to 12 years, except as noted below), adolescent (between 13 years and 17 years) and adult (18 years and older) populations, in the clinical setting, or a remote location such as home, or clinic, with the clinician interacting with the patient and/or caregiver via secured video conferencing.
 The IDM100 is not intended for continuous monitoring.

 Vital Sign and Cardiopulmonary Tests: